 I came across Customer Development/Lean Startup late last year and have been applying it to my products.
-I was particularly attracted to the engineering focus to marketing and the strong emphasis on building customer feedback loops throughout the product development cycle.
+I was particularly attracted to the engineering focus on marketing and the strong emphasis on building customer feedback loops throughout the product development cycle.

-Fast forwarding to the present: I just sold my 8+ year old company and am in the process of starting up a new one.
+Fast forwarding to the present: I just sold my 8+-year-old company and am in the process of starting up a new one.
 I didn’t make this decision lightly and attribute it in large part to my learning over the last year:

 The Fallacy of Metrics